jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **supplier** , in relation to any supply of goods and services, means the person making the supply
   - **tax** means goods and services tax
   - **tax file number** has the meaning assigned to that term by section YA 1 of the Income Tax Act 2007
-  - **tax fraction** means the fraction calculated in accordance with the following formula:where—ais the rate of tax specified in section 8(1)
+  - **tax fraction** means the fraction calculated in accordance with the following formula:a ÷ (100 + a)where—ais the rate of tax specified in section 8(1)
   - **tax invoice** means a document provided pursuant to sections 24 and 24BA
   - **tax payable** means an amount of tax calculated in accordance with section 19C and section 20; and includes— (a) any amount referred to in section 17(2) or section 51B: